7 ways to get the feedback you want. (The solicited kind)

 Love it as much as we do?
 Join us on Patreon for future installments of Proper Thieves and all the extras including short stories, behind the scenes notes, and extra art.

-scope out the world’s wealthiest palace for weakness and lead his team of telepathic, magic-welding, ax-swinging thieves to the vault.
+scope out the world’s wealthiest palace for weakness and lead his team of telepathic, magic-wielding, ax-swinging thieves to the vault.

 But plans can falter.